SumanthPandiri/TMSvelte/README.md

 # Teachable Svelte

 This is an example project of using and creating Teachable Machine models in Svelte.
-It is really more of a wrapper than anything, and doesn't really require svelte yet.

 ## Installing